-If you work or play for hours on end on your PC, having a wallpaper that’s interesting to look at can be one of the best ways to spice up your usage of the system.
-Nobody likes staring at a blue screen or Windows logo for hours on end, so let’s make things a little more interesting, shall we?
+If you work or play for hours on end on your PC, having a wallpaper that’s interesting to look at can be one of the best ways to spice up your view of the system.
+Nobody likes staring at a blue screen or the Windows logo for hours on end, so let’s make things a little more interesting, shall we?

-NASA has a collection of the best images ever shot in space — all that black makes for a great contrast with your desktop shortcuts — and some of Cassini’s last snaps before it died.
+NASA has a collection of the best images ever shot in space — all that black makes for a great contrast with your desktop shortcuts — including some of Cassini’s last snaps before it died.
 There are also some beautiful historic shots from the NASA archives if you want to have a retro space-themed wallpaper.

 If you’d prefer something less factual and more digitally created, DigitalBlasphemy has been making great wallpapers for years.

 Some of those links require premium memberships or payments.
 For guaranteed free images, these are our favorites.
 For a taste of what you can find, check out this user’s collection of beautiful wallpaper-ready photography over at Unsplash.
-Lastly, if you’re looking for something a bit more minimalist, check out SimpleDesktops.com, which has an assortment of distractions-less options for pretty much every platform imaginable.
+Lastly, if you’re looking for something a bit more minimalist, check out SimpleDesktops.com, which has an assortment of distraction-less options for pretty much every platform imaginable.

 Going one step beyond standard wallpaper images, animated wallpapers give you a little bit of movement to your backdrop.
 It can really make your desktop come alive, so as long as it isn’t zooming all over the place, which can be distracting.

-These are some of the best animated wallpapers we could find, though note of course that these are just still images from them.
+These are some of the best animated wallpapers we could find, though note, of course, that these are just still images from them.
 Click the caption link to take you to the download page.